-Join David Blatner for an in-depth discussion in this video Create great profiles, part of InDesign Insider Training: Color Management.
+Join David Blatner for an in-depth discussion in this video Create great profiles, part of InDesign: Color Management.

 - In the last movie I explained how profiles were probably the most important part of color management.
 Without good profiles you're sunk because the software will have no idea where the color is coming from and where it's going to.
 But, where do you get these profiles?
 Well, fortunately, some generic profiles are installed automatically by Adobe InDesign.
 But there's one profile that you absolutely have to create yourself.
 And that's your Monitor Profile.
 Your screen is yours.
 It's your view into your images and documents.